TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth

-Datearth is a geopolitical Minecraft server with an earth map where towns and nations strive for power with war and diplomacy.

-![image](_images/gladia.png)
+Geopolitcs on a world map with nations, diplomacy, and war!
 There are three worlds to play on.
 [Gladia](https://gladia.datearth.com), the ancient warfare world, [Nova](https://nova.datearth.com), the modern warfare world, and [Elysia](https://nova.datearth.com), the peaceful world.

+![image](_images/gladia.png)

 ## Towns